chadrosenquist/logging-test-case/README.md

 #Tests
 ##Manual Tests
-`tests/manual.py`
+###`tests/manual.py`

 Run this file manually.
 All the tests are commented out.
 Uncomment and run each test one at a time.
 Verify the console output.

-I did not name this module `manual_tests.py` because this test is not meant to be run automatically.
+This module is not named `manual_tests.py` because these tests are not meant to be run automatically.

 ##Automated Tests
-`tests/runall.py`

-This module runs all the automated tests.
-It uses `subprocess.check_output` to run each test case one at a time, capturing the output. the output is examined to verify it is correct.

-Even though automated tests are included, it is still a good idea to run the manual tests and visually look at the output of each test case.
-Also, the automated tests use a simple, custom test driver that is not nearly as robust as `unittest`, so running additional manual testing is useful.
+##runtest.sh

-To run the tests from the command line, using GitBash on Windows:
+To run all the tests from the command line, using GitBash on Windows:
 ```
 cd <repository root>
 ./runtests.sh
 ```
+###tests/loggingtestcase_tests.py

+This module tests class `LoggingTestCase`.
+It uses `subprocess.check_output` to run each test case one at a time, capturing the output.
+The output is examined to verify it is correct.

+Even though automated tests are included, it is still a good idea to run the manual tests and visually look at the output of each test case.